DanielNappa/sap-devspace-cli/README.md

 ---

-## Why SAP DevSpace CLI?
+## Why sap-devspace-cli?

-SAP DevSpace CLI provides a fast, terminal-based way to connect to your SAP Business Application Studio (BAS) Dev Spaces via SSH.
+sap-devspace-cli provides a fast, terminal-based way to connect to your SAP Business Application Studio (BAS) Dev Spaces via SSH.
 It's built for developers who:

 -   Prefer terminal-centric workflows and editors like Neovim, Vim, or Emacs.
 -   Want a lightweight alternative to opening the full BAS or VSCode for quick SSH access.